GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 6. Access using the browser the URL `http://<LB IP>/products` and you should get a list of dummy products, returned by our application.

-# Summary
+## Summary

-With this you've finished a full cycle of CI/CD.
-From source code triggering automatically a build with a Cloud Build trigger building the docker image and starting a Spinnaker pipeline capable of providing an image attestation to be deployed to a cluster with a Binary Authorization policy enabled.
+In this tutorial, you've followed a full cycle of continuous integration and continuous deployment: from source code triggering a build automatically with a

-Choosing if you are going to attest an image during build or deployment depends on your CI/CD architecture and the idea of this article was to give you the option of doing so during the deployment phase.
+Cloud Build trigger, through building the Docker image, to starting a Spinnaker pipeline capable of providing an image attestation to be deployed to a cluster with a Binary Authorization policy enabled.